PhotonFile Logo

 PhotonFile - FAQ

-Quick answers about Ephemeral File Transfer, File Passes, retries, limits, and why PhotonFile is built around a live, in-memory relay with ephemeral-by-default handling.
+Quick answers about Ephemeral File Transfers, plans, File Passes, retries, limits, and why PhotonFile is built around a live, in-memory relay with ephemeral-by-default handling.

 What is PhotonFile?